taylordevereaux/photo-grouper/README.md

   --version       Show version.
   -f --format     Specify the date format for folder grouping [default: yyyy-MM-dd].
   -r --recursive  Includes photos in all sub-directories [default: false].
+  -j --json       Returns the list results in json format.
   -l --log        Logs output to the console window.
 ```